rodinhart/lisp/readme.md

 ### ISeq

-ISeq is a simple interface providing the first element in the sequence, and the rest.
-Is also includes `isEmpty` to test a sequence.
+ISeq is a simple interface providing the `first` element in the sequence, and the `rest`.
+Is also includes `isEmpty?` to test a sequence.

 To build a sequence `seq` can be used, and this results in a lazy sequence.